NordicTrack’s Fusion CST takes your traditional functional trainer and gives it a modern, hi-tech twist by making it iFit compatible.

 As a stand alone functional trainer, this gym holds its own fairly well.
 I like how heavy and sturdy the frame is and I like the fairly compact footprint.

-Overall, I like the Fusion CST.
-I think it fits in nicely with the studio streaming movement we’re currently in the middle of.
+Overall though, I like the Fusion CST and I think it fits in nicely with the studio streaming movement we’re currently in the middle of.